stelar-eu/walkthroughs/Scenario 3 - Choosing the Right Pesticide Data-Driven Crop Protection/readme.md

 **We suggest using any of the following datasets for this scenario.**

-1. <a href="/stelar/console/v1/catalog/lombardy-weather-data" target="_blank">Lombardy Weather Data</a> - Missing daily weather time-series for four Lombardy stations
+1. <a href="/stelar/console/v1/catalog/pesticides-input-dataset" target="_blank">Pesticides Input Data</a> - A dataset containing a database of pesticides from the Italian Ministry of Health, including information on active ingredients, toxicity, and environmental impact.
+Additionally it features a file annotating the pesticides used by the farmer for this indicative scenario.

 ---